NiccoloPuccinelli/SEM/digital_mirror_docs/Documentation.md

 The drivers module adds drivers to the digital mirror with distribution of new drivers and end of the shifts that we obtained from both the data of the [Transportation Authority of San Francisco](https://www.sfcta.org/projects/tncs-today-2017) and [Uber Movement](https://www.uber.com/ch/en/business/movement-decommissioning/).
 Uber Movement was discontinued in October 2023, in our experiments we use the data that we gathered prior up to the closure of the website, and that are available [in this folder](data/sf/net/taz/boundary/uber).

-Each driver is affiliated to a ride-sharing service (either Uber or Lyft (or Flat) in our experiments), and moves on a route within the city (San Francisco).
+Each driver is affiliated to a ride-sharing service (either Uber or Lyft in our experiments), and moves on a route within the city (San Francisco).
 The digital mirror dynamically adjusts the initial route assigned to the driver, to model the reactions of the driver to the distribution of ride requests.
 Once the driver accepts a ride request, the digital mirror modifies the route to reach the pickup location.
 When the driver reaches the pickup location, the digital mirror updates the ride to the destination of the passenger.
 The digital mirror monitors time, speed, and distance traveled, and computes the offered fare at the time of the request and the final fare at the conclusion of the ride, by including any surge pricing.
 The drivers either accept or decline requests depending on both the offered fare (that depends the value of the surge multiplier) and the personality of the driver.

 The digital mirror uses a simple model of the drivers’ personality that we defined according to different studies and the data about drivers from the [Transportation Authority of Chicago](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Drivers/j6wf-834c/about_data).
 The model abstracts the personality of the drivers with the probability of accepting a ride request depending on the  revenue for the drivers.
 In our digital mirror, we define three different personalities for drivers:
 * Greedy: high probability of drivers accepting requests when the surge multiplier is high;